KaffaSakho/Software-and-Machine-Learning-Projects/README.md

-# Python Projects
+# OOP and ML Projects
-This is a repository of Python projects pertaining to OOP and Machine Learning projects
+This is a repository of projects pertaining to OOP and Machine Learning.